Redwood Valley, California

 Redwood Valley (formerly Basil) is a census-designated place (CDP) in Mendocino County, California, United States.
 It is located 9 mi north of Ukiah, the county seat, at an elevation of 722 ft, and comprises the northern portion of the Ukiah Valley.
 It is about 15 mi southeast of Willits.
 Potter Valley is to the east and Calpella to the south.
 The ZIP Code is 95470, and the community is in area code 707.
 The population of the CDP was 1,843 at the 2020 census.

 History

 The place was called "Basil" by the railroad when it reached there; when the post office opened in 1920, the place was called "Redwood Valley".

 Jim Jones' Peoples Temple was located in Redwood Valley for a short time.
 The site was chosen because Jones believed that it was one of the few places in the world likely to survive a nuclear holocaust.

 Redwood Valley was one of the areas where Black Bart operated.

 Geography

 Redwood Valley is in eastern Mendocino County, at the headwaters of the West Fork of the Russian River.
-According to the United States Census Bureau, the CDP covers an area of 2.7 mi2, 99.56% of it land and 0.44% of it water.
+According to the United States Census Bureau, the CDP covers an area of 2.7 mi2, of which 99.56% is land and 0.44% is water.